Last Updated on by Jeremy

-visited Turkey.
+The thought of buying a rug in Istanbul never really crossed my mind before we visited the many unique destinations in Turkey.
 I've always liked the carpets I've seen in photos and enjoyed the ones Angie's parents have from when they lived in Turkey 24 years ago.
-As I always knew, the good rugs are not cheap, and I was not sure that any of the styles would be for me.
+As I always knew, good rugs are not cheap, and I was not sure that any of the styles would be for me.

-Less than a day after arriving to Istanbul, we ended up owning a carpet.
+Less than a day after arriving in Istanbul, we ended up owning a carpet.

 Meeting a Family Friend